What's the ROI of a Done-for-You Lead Generation Book?

 - Financial advisors report that book funnel leads are significantly more prepared for a first meeting.
 In our experience, discovery calls sourced from book funnels run 15-20 minutes shorter because the prospect has already absorbed the advisor's philosophy and approach.

-- Attorneys, especially in estate planning and personal injury, see higher engagement because the book addresses fear and uncertainty upfront.
+- Attorneys, especially in estate planning and family law, see higher engagement because the book addresses fear and uncertainty upfront.
 Prospects arrive with realistic expectations instead of sticker shock.

-- Home service businesses (dental, remodeling, HVAC) use the book to pre-qualify for higher-ticket services.
+- Dental practices and home-service businesses (remodeling, HVAC) use the book to pre-qualify for higher-ticket work.
 An implant dentist using a BHG isn't attracting $200 cleaning patients.
-They're attracting $5,000-$15,000 implant cases.
+They're attracting $5,000-$30,000 implant and full-arch cases.

 The common thread: the book filters for quality.
 People who invest time reading your book are people who are serious about solving a problem.
 That self-selection is worth more than any targeting algorithm.